helveciofneto/vagrant_labs/shared/README.md

   After the installation completes, it is necessary to run `gcloud init` to connect to the appropriate Account/Project.
 - ## `homebrew.sh`
   [Homebrew](https://brew.sh/) is a Mac and Linux Package Management utility that simplifies dependendcy handling.
 It is possible, for instance, to manage the instalation of `kubenctx/kubens` and `fzf` and their dependencies in a single command, without dealing with additional repository-related steps.
+- ## `helm.sh`
+  Installs Helm (which is a package manager for Kubernetes) as instructed in the following link: https://helm.sh/docs/intro/install/#from-script.
 - ## `k3s.sh`
   K3s (https://k3s.io/) is a lightweight Kubernetes distribution.
 It is the basis of all Kubernetes-related labs in this repository.